homan-uppu/writing/2-Essays/Fear equality.md

 *Yes, there may be differences in how ELO ratings are calculated for each game, but I'm confident that even when you adjust for such differences in calculations, the argument will still hold: the more complex games will have greater asymmetry that does not grow linearly with the difference in complexity.*

-C) Complex games have a wider spread of ability
+C) Complex games have a wider spread of ability.

 In more complex games we notice a much higher range for the ELO ratings.
 Meaning ability is spread more widely & the difference between the best and the average also grows.
 This is why the top ELO rating will be higher for more complex games.